Analysing Knowledge Construction in Online Learning: Adapting the Interaction Analysis Model for Unstructured Large-Scale Discourse: Introduction

 \section{Introduction}

 Identifying and supporting knowledge construction in online discussions remains a significant challenge in education \parencite{Gunawardena2023}.
-As digital learning environments such as massive open online courses, discussion forums, and social media continue to expand, learners are producing vast amounts of textual interaction data \parencite{Dubovi2020,Nguyen2023}.
-Understanding how knowledge is collaboratively constructed within these environments offers valuable insights into the processes of learning \parencite{Gunawardena1997,Hara2000}.
+As online learning environments such as massive open online courses, discussion forums, and social media continue to expand, learners are producing large amounts of unstructured textual data \parencite{Dubovi2020,Nguyen2023}.
+Understanding how knowledge is constructed within these environments provides an important foundation for analysing the cognitive processes of learners \parencite{Gunawardena1997,Henri1992}.
+For example, such insights can inform the design of more targeted instructional materials and scaffolds that promote higher-level epistemic moves \parencite{Weinberger2006,Scardamalia2006}, support learning analytics indicators that monitor the quality of discourse over time rather than only counting participation \parencite{gavsevic2015let,wise2013learning}, and help instructors provide more timely and focused feedback by identifying when learners are merely sharing information versus exploring or integrating ideas \parencite{DeWever2006,Dubovi2020}.